TOP

 • How old were the children you worked with?

 It’s also important to ask situational questions.
-Ultimately, you are vetting your potential au pair on whether she can perform a job.
+Ultimately, you are vetting your potential au pair on whether they can perform a job.
+Situational questions help you explore your potential au pair’s problem-solving style.

 Go for pointed questions like: